 My broad research interests are in Comparative and American Politics, Politics of Sexuality and Gender, Judicial politics, Israeli Politics, US-Israel Relations, Political Methodology and Cyber Security.
-My scholarship has appeared in 25 peer reviewed articles in publications such as Regulation & Governance, World Development, Demography, Public Administration, Journal of Public Policy, Comparative Political Studies, The Law & Society Review, Journal of Empirical Legal Studies, Political Studies, Judicature, and the Justice System Journal, among others.
-My forthcoming third scholarly book will be published with Cambridge in 2019 and will focus on the Production of Reproductive Rights.
+My scholarship has appeared in over 30 peer reviewed publications such as Regulation & Governance, World Development, Demography, Public Administration, Journal of Public Policy, Comparative Political Studies, The Law & Society Review, Journal of Empirical Legal Studies, Political Studies, Judicature, and the Justice System Journal, among others.
+My third scholarly book was published with Cambridge in 2019 and focused on the Production of Reproductive Rights.
 My book about agenda setting on the Supreme Court of the United States was published in 2014 with Palgrave-MacMillan and my book about sexual minority rights in a comparative perspective was published with SUNY Press in 2016.
 My popular nonfiction book about Israeli parents in America was published in Hebrew in 2010 and was broadly covered by the media.